vpc-ccg/haslr/README.md

 ```

 ### <a name="output"></a>Output files
-With a successful run, the structure of the output directory with be as follows:
+With a successful run, the structure of the output directory will be as follows:
 ```
 ecoli                                               # output directory ├── asm_contigs_k49_a3_lr25x_b500_s3_sim0.85        # output directory containing long read assembly files